Jewel in the Palace: Synopsis

 There, Jang-geum meets a woman named Jang-deok, a famous female doctor.
 Jang-deok's blunt and forthright manner at first offend her, but as time goes by, she begins to see that the female doctor is dedicated and caring.
 As the days go by, Jang-geum realizes that her only way back to the palace is to become a female physician, and begs Jang-deok to teach her medicine.
 Jang-geum's friend, Jeong Woon-baek, an eccentric royal physician, disapproves of her decision to pursue medicine in order to take revenge, but, in spite of this, she perseveres and earns herself a post as a female doctor-in-training at the palace.
-Here she encounters her former friend Choi Geum-young, who has been promoted to head lady of the kitchen, while the ruthlessly ambitious Lady Choi is now in charge of all the women working in the palace.
+Here she encounters her former friend Choi Keum-young, who has been promoted to head lady of the kitchen, while the ruthlessly ambitious Lady Choi is now in charge of all the women working in the palace.
 Jang-geum's childhood best friend, Lee Yeun-seng, has caught the king's eye, and is now his concubine.
 Jang-geum endures many trials at the palace, but manages to accomplish great feats.

 With Jang-geum's status rising, several events ensue that lead to an investigation of the Choi clan, resulting in the prosecution of Lady Choi, her elder brother and several high-ranking officials, including the Chief State Councillor.
 Everyone tries to escape, but only Lady Choi manages to evade the guards.
-Jang-geum finds her and asks if she is willing to sacrifice her niece, Geum-young, to the authorities while she herself escapes.
+Jang-geum finds her and asks if she is willing to sacrifice her niece, Keum-young, to the authorities while she herself escapes.
 Having abandoned her ethics and conscience for the sake of the Choi clan a long time ago, Lady Choi is unable to respond.
 Torn between self-preservation and guilt, she wanders the countryside hallucinating, ends up falling off a cliff on Dongin Mountain and dies.
-Choi Geum-young loses her position and is exiled along with the other officials.
+Choi Keum-young loses her position and is exiled along with the other officials.

 Through her dedication, perseverance and medical skills, Jang-geum saves the royal family from re-occurring ill fortune.
 After giving birth to a stillborn child, Queen Munjeong remains ill.
 Jang-geum correctly identifies a second stillborn fetus in her womb and saves her life.
 She convinces the Dowager Queen to undergo medical treatment at the risk of being beheaded, and she also cures Grand Prince Gyeongwon of smallpox, which earns her the permanent gratitude of the Queen.